codependent/spring-boot-oauth2/README.md

 URL: `http://localhost:8081`

 ## Clients
-All clients have a login form to access
+All clients have a login form to access:

 user: jose

 password: mypassword

 ###oauth2-rest-client-authcode